Skip to main content

 Registered Agent Requirements

-Many virtual office providers also offer registered agent services, which simplifies things considerably.
-If your provider doesn't, third-party registered agent services typically cost $100-300 per year.
+Many virtual office providers also offer registered agent services, which keeps both functions in one account.
+If your provider doesn't, third-party registered agent services typically cost $50-300 per year.

 Ready to get a professional business address?